The Sourcegraph Handbook is centralized documentation system for how we work. We are a handbook-first company because:

 Being handbook-first means using the handbook as the source of truth for answers and processes.

 To be handbook-first, we must:

-- Rely on the handbook being accurate and up-to-date.
+- Rely on the handbook being a reliable source of truth: accurate and up-to-date.

 - Most content in this handbook is meant to help rather than being absolute rules (unless stated).

 - For any process to be in force, it must be documented in the handbook.
 A Google Doc or pending PR to the handbook is not sufficient because using those reduces the effectiveness of the handbook as a trusted source of knowledge.
 Further, if you never need to merge your change to bring it into force, we aren’t encouraging making small, iterative improvements.
 This is a rule required for us to truly be a handbook-first company.

 - Whenever possible, link to the Handbook rather than providing a written-out answer to a teammate’s question.
 If you ask a question and someone answers with a link to the handbook, they are doing so because the handbook has the best answer for your question.